neo4j-field/neo4j-terraform-deployment/README.md

 <br>

+### Notes
-> _Note:_ Add Terraform to your $PATH to make it easier for you to call upon its powers
+- Add Terraform to your $PATH to make it easier for you to call upon its powers
+- If you're using Windows, ensure all scripts (.sh) created (or checkout from Github) are in Unix format, otherwise it might not executed correctly on created VM.
+- On downloading assets, if the version you need is not listed in neo4j.com/download-center.
+Copy the download link to the on listed, and replace the version to the one you target

 <br>